LukeSmetham/graphql-stream/packages/feeds/README.md

 }
 ```

 However when using Stream Collections, you can optionally use the `enrich` flag when request activities.
-This will cause the ID to be replace with the full object.
+This will cause the ID to be replaced with the full object.
 This is great when using Stream on the client side as it allows you to get everything you need in one request, but with GraphQL being strictly typed & a lot of the benefits of relationships combined with `Union`s and `Interfaces` it can be difficult to work out the best solution to extend the activity type.

 Ultimately you can always do
 ```js